BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Introduction

 In this work, we integrate new stream processing capabilities into BART.
 The new functionality facilitates building reconstruction pipelines suitable for RT-MRI with existing BART tools.
 Importantly, our approach to streaming builds on standard Unix system utilities, which allows us to preserve the full modularity of BART.
 This is demonstrated using examples for interactive real-time MRI based on radial FLASH, where iterative reconstruction is combined with advanced features such as dynamic coil compression and gradient-delay correction.
-We analyze the latency of the reconstruction itself and measure the end-to-end latency of the complete imaging process.
+In particular, we show how the RT-NLINV algorithm implemented in BART can now be used in real-time reconstruction pipelines, and how a streaming version of geometric coil compression \cite{Zhang_Magn.Reson.Med._2013} acquires a new use as dynamic coil compression for interactive RT-MRI.
+Additionally, we analyze the latency of the reconstruction itself and measure the end-to-end latency of the complete imaging process.